EberlyODL/chem202/week-14/pla-lecture-39.md

 Carbon radicals have an unpaired electron giving them only 7 electrons, one shy of an octet.  **_Does this make them electron rich or electron poor?_**

 Of course, they are electron poor (only have 7 but want 8 electrons).
+Since both carbocations and radicals are electron deficient, it is not surprising that they will follow the same stability trend (see Chapter 14.3).

+Practice identifying carbon radicals and ranking their stabilities with the brief question set in canvas.
+Please reach out if you have any questions!